hoangsvit/eplus.dev/clzkuj9xj000c08le6rv0hlx4.md

 gcloud app browse
 ```

-* Choose *Region* in the list which you have given in your lab. --&gt; (This is the most important thing in this step.)
+*   Choose *Region* in the list which you have given in your lab. --> (This is the most important thing in this step.)

-* If asking "Enter your choice (Y/n)" then --&gt; press y
+*   If asking "Enter your choice (Y/n)" then --> press y

 **Task 4 - Deploy updates to your application**

 *   Here, in the `index.php`, change the code to *Hello, World!* to `Whatever the message is in the Task 4`.

 *   Now, after editing the code, save and exit from the editor by pressing the `Ctrl+X, Y`, and then hit `Enter`.

 ```apache